yidou12/yidou12.github.io/_pages/about.md

 For Prospective Students
 ======
 I am always looking for self-motivated graduate students, if you are interested in what I am doing, please send [me](yi.dou@njupt.edu.cn) your CV.
-For NJUPT students, I strongly encourage to do your final year project with me.